 Renato Skerlj, PhD

 Dr. Skerlj is Senior Vice President of Research and Development at X4.
 He has twenty-five years of experience leading the discovery and development of small molecule drugs to treat rare diseases, cancer, infection and neurodegenerative diseases and deep scientific expertise in the research and development of innovative, genetically-targeted treatments.
 Most recently, Dr. Skerlj held drug discovery and development leadership roles at Cambridge-based Lysosomal Therapeutics, Inc (LTI).
 Prior to LTI, he was the Head of Small Molecule Discovery at Genzyme and prior to joining Genzyme, was part of the executive team at AnorMED, a publicly-traded company acquired by Genzyme for $580 million in 2006.
 Dr. Skerlj is an inventor of both plerixafor, a stem cell mobilizer approved by the U.S. Food and Drug Administration (FDA) in 2008, and ertapenem, an anti-bacterial approved by the FDA in 2001, and has been responsible for delivering multiple drug candidates into early clinical research.
 He has authored 65 publications and holds 50 patents.
 Dr. Skerlj received his Ph.D. in Synthetic Organic Chemistry from the University of British Columbia and completed a fellowship at the University of Oxford in Dr. Stephen Davies’ laboratory.

 Richard Peters, MD, PhD

 Dr. Peters is currently Chief Executive Officer of Yumanity Therapeutics.
 Most recently, Dr. Peters was the President and CEO of Merrimack Pharmaceuticals.
-Prior to that, he was Senior Vice President and Head of Rare Diseases at Sanofi Genzyme and prior to that, he was the Division Medical Officer of Sanofi’s Hematology and Oncology Division.
+Prior to that, he was Senior Vice President and Head of Rare Diseases at Sanofi Genzyme and the Division Medical Officer of Sanofi’s Hematology and Oncology Division.
 Dr. Peters has over 20 years of biotech experience including roles of increasing responsibility in medical affairs at Amgen, Onyx and Genzyme.
 Earlier in his career, Dr. Peters was CEO of Mednav.
 Dr. Peters graduated with his MD and PhD from Medical University of South Carolina.